GSA/plainlanguage.gov/_pages/training/train-the-trainer-bootcamp.md

   - http://www.plainlanguage.gov/resources/take_training/bootcamp.cfm
 ---

-At our bootcamps, we train federal employees how to conduct plain-language classes for government agencies.
+At our bootcamps, we train federal employees how to conduct plain language classes for government agencies.
 Please sign up if you:

 - want to become a volunteer trainer
 - are a federal employee